banner logo

 Disk Figure

 High voltage discharges to the surface of water can also create Lichtenberg figures.
 Some beautiful examples of both positive and negative Lichtenberg figures on water surfaces can be seen on Dr. Colin Pounder's Lichtenberg figures web site.
 Natural lightning often creates transient "Lichtenberg figures" in the sky.
-Air is an excellent dielectric and, although the physical breakdown mechanisms for air and Plexiglas are considerably different, the appearance of the branching discharges is quite similar.
-So it should not be surprising that the branching forms of lightning leaders also have fractal characteristics.
-This similarity can clearly be observed during "anvil crawler" and horizontal "spider lightning".
-Spider lightning follows a thin, positively charged cloud layer, and the slowly propagating discharges can crawl across the sky for 30-50 miles - literally spanning from horizon to horizon.
+Air is an excellent dielectric and, although the physical breakdown mechanisms for air and Plexiglas are considerably different, the branching structure of the discharges is actually quite similar.
+So it should not be surprising that the branching forms of propagating lightning leaders also have fractal characteristics.
+This similarity can clearly be observed during so-called anvil crawler and horizontal spider lightning.
+Spider lightning follows a thin, positively charged cloud layer that sometimes forms within dissipating storms.
+These slowly propagating discharges have been known to "crawl" across the sky for up to 70 miles - literally spanning from horizon to horizon!
 On a much smaller scale, transient Lichtenberg figures (sometimes mistakenly called St. Elmo's Fire) sometimes appear on the outer surface of cockpit windows of airplanes as they fly through thunderstorms.

-Under special conditions lightning also creates transient upward-growing tree-like Lichtenberg figures.
+Under special conditions lightning can form transient upward-growing Lichtenberg figures.
 This phenomenon often occurs when broadcast antennas or mountain tops generate positive leaders that propagate upward into heavily-charged negative regions above.
-As the ground-based positive leaders propagate into the negatively-charged regions, they form a densely-branched positive Lichtenberg figure that, except for it's massive scale, looks quite similar to our Captured Lightning Lichtenberg figures.
-This fascinating phenomenon has been captured in another slow-motion video by Tom Warner - click on the following image to see the YouTube clip:
+As the ground-based positive leaders propagate into the negatively-charged regions, they form densely-branched positive Lichtenberg figures that, except for their massive scale, look quite similar to the positive Lichtenberg figures inside our Captured Lightning sculptures.
+This fascinating phenomenon has recently been captured in slow-motion by lightning researcher Tom Warner:

 Lichtenberg figures can also be seen at some high energy pulsed power facilities, especially where deionized water is used as a dielectric to briefly store large amounts of electrical energy.
-The following photo is from Sandia National Laboratory's mighty Z Machine, the world's most powerful electrical pulse generator.
+The following photo is from Sandia National Laboratory's mighty ZR Machine, the world's most powerful electrical pulse generator.
 After the completion of a high energy experiment, the water breaks down from the huge electrical stress, becoming an electrical conductor that safely dissipates unwanted residual energy from the system.
 The filamentary breakdown paths form Lichtenberg figures that dance across the water's surface.
 If you look closely, you'll notice that many of the paths actually trace out high voltage electrical field lines along the surface of the water.
 Although impressive, this display is only dissipating "left over" energy after the experiment is over.
-The discharges below represent only a very small fraction (perhaps 5%) of the initial energy that was used during the previous pulsed-power experiment.
+The discharges below only represent ~5% of the initial energy that was actually used during the previous pulsed-power experiment.

 Z Machine Lichtenberg Figures

-Analysis of the form and origination points of Lichtenberg figures is a powerful tool for diagnosing, and subsequently preventing, high voltage breakdown of solid dielectrics.
-By examining these figures, experts can diagnose and prevent future electrical faults within a variety of devices, such as high voltage transformers, capacitors, and insulators used by electrical utilities.
-Historically, Lichtenberg figures (created by HV measuring equipment such as Klydonographs) were a powerful tool for measuring the polarity and magnitude of transient overvoltages on power lines during direct and nearby lightning strikes.
+Analysis of the form and origination points of Lichtenberg figures can be a powerful tool for diagnosing, and subsequently preventing, high voltage breakdown of solid dielectrics.
+By examining these figures in high voltage equipment, experts can diagnose and prevent future electrical faults within a variety of devices including high voltage power transformers, capacitors, and insulators.
+Historically, Lichtenberg figures (created by HV measuring equipment such as Klydonographs) were also a powerful tool for measuring the polarity and magnitude of high voltage surges on power lines caused by lightning strikes.
 These early measurements were critical for the development of reliable electrical power transmission and distribution systems.
 Lichtenberg figures are still used as a forensic clue for identifying the cause of injury or death of human and animal lightning victims.
 Recent studies of Lichtenberg figures and charge detrapping in polymers are revealing important details on the mechanisms that are involved in the degradation and electrical breakdown of solid insulating materials.

-Captured Lightning® is indeed an accurate description for our sculptures.
-Holding a Captured Lightning sculpture is about the closest you can come to holding a fossilized lightning bolt.
-Each Lichtenberg figure is unique - a one-of-a kind treasure, sculpted in exquisite detail by the same titanic forces contained within natural lightning.
-Captured Lightning sculptures are completely safe - they have been completely discharged and they have no trace of radioactivity or X-rays.
+Captured Lightning is an accurate description for our sculptures, and holding a Captured Lightning sculpture is about the closest you can come to holding a fossilized lightning bolt.
+Each Lichtenberg figure is unique - a one-of-a kind treasure, sculpted in exquisite detail by the same electrical forces unleashed by natural lightning.
+Captured Lightning sculptures are completely safe - they are completely discharged and are not radioactive.

-Two dimensional photos cannot begin to capture the beauty and exquisite detail of our 3D sculptures.
-Following are a pair of 3-D images that can be rotated 360 degrees so that you can more fully appreciate the detail within some of our doubly-irradiated sculptures.
+Two-dimensional photos cannot begin to capture the beauty and exquisite detail of 3D Captured Lightning sculptures.
+Following are a pair of 3D images that can be rotated 360 degrees so that you can more fully appreciate the detail within some of some doubly-irradiated sculptures.
 Once the images have been completely downloaded, you can drag your mouse over the image to rotate each for a full 360 degree view.
-[Note: because of the large image size, a high speed Internet connection is recommended].

 3D Rotatable Image